-Avoid the August rush — and August prices — by skipping the crowded mall and waiting for sales to arrive in late September.
+Avoid the August rush — and August prices — by skipping the crowded mall and waiting for better deals on school supplies to arrive in late September.
 You’ll get the same clothes at a fraction of the price.

 Many large stores offer price-match guarantees.
-Bring an ad or your smartphone with you to prove a competitor’s price, and rejoice in getting the best deal in town.
+Bring an ad or your smartphone with you to prove a competitor’s price, and rejoice in getting the biggest discount on school supplies in town.
 Just remember to do your homework ahead of time.
 Get online and read up on store policies to make sure you’re bargain hunting at participating retailers.

 Follow Your Favorite Stores:

-Find your favorite stores on Facebook and Twitter, or sign up for email Listservs, and get instant access to exclusive discounts, coupons and sales.
+Find your favorite stores on Facebook and Twitter, or sign up for email Listservs to get instant access to exclusive discounts, coupons and deals on school supplies.

 Save with Savvy Teacher Gifts: